kashjot/Quotesaverextension/README.md

 1. Highlight the text you want to save.
 2. Right click on the selected text and click "Save as Quote"
-3. CLick on the extension icon to view saved items.
+3. Click on the extension icon to view saved text.

 ## Contribution Guidelines

 We welcome contributions!
+Please check our [contribution guidelines](CONTRIBUTING.md) before getting started.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Release Notes

+Check out the [CHANGELOG.md](CHANGELOG.md) for information on the latest releases.

 ## Contact

-For questions or support, feel free to reach out to akashjot1997@gmail.com.
+For questions or support, feel free to reach out to [youremail@example.com].

 ## Acknowledgments